 The work of Anne Parsons' HIS 627 class, about student activism at UNCG in the 1960s and '70s, has been featured twice in recent issues of the Library Columns newsletter:

-First year MA in Museum Studies students Elyse Bennett, Tricia Runzel, and Lisa Withers have served as docents at Greensboro's Blandwood Mansion during the past year.
+MA in Museum Studies students Elyse Bennett, Tricia Runzel, and Lisa Withers served as docents at Greensboro's Blandwood Mansion during the past year.
 Read more: Blandwood docents dive into history.

 In association with the launch of "Textiles Teachers & Troops: Greensboro 1880-1945," this program will examine the implications of using digital resources such as this one.
 Panelists will include UNCG historians Lisa Tolbert and Anne Parsons of the UNCG History Department, and PhD candidate Alexandra Chassanoff of UNC Chapel Hill.
 Wednesday, April 16, 4:00-5:00 p.m., Hodges Reading Room, 2nd floor Jackson Library.
 Read more here.